Alan47-crypto/zkverify-proof-submission/README.md

 chmod +x automate.sh
 ```

----

 ## 💻 Running the Automator
 You are now ready to start submitting proofs automatically.

-### To Start the Script
+To Start the Script

-It's highly recommended to run the script inside a `screen` session, which allows it to continue running even if you disconnect from your server.
+It's highly recommended to run the script inside a screen session, which allows it to continue running even if you disconnect from your server.

 Start a new screen session: